 If consumers or clients perceive that you’re green, rest assured they’ll be more excited to do business with you.

 I’m not talking about fudging here, though.
 Don’t throw up a webpage that talks about how green you are if you’re not actually doing it.
 Being green isn’t something to spin.

-People want to know the good things you’ll doing.
-And when you proudly demonstrate your green work, you’ll go leaps and bounds to creating customer loyalty.
+People want to know the good things you’re actually doing.
+And when you proudly demonstrate your green work, you’ll go far to creating customer loyalty.